Arian-Vaezi/shapiq-text-llm-explanations/src/demos/SentimentAnalysis/README.md

 `shapiq` also ships `STII` and `FSII` as one-line swaps.
-STII (Sundararajan & Dhamdhere, 2020) prioritizes top-order faithfulness and is a natural robustness check — worth noting since the standard interaction index can produce unstable or sign-ambiguous estimates in some settings.
+STII (Sundararajan & Dhamdhere, 2020) prioritizes top-order faithfulness and is a natural robustness check, worth noting since the standard interaction index can produce unstable or sign-ambiguous estimates in some settings.

 ### Budgets